2-REC/hugo-myportfolio-theme/README.md

 There can be more than one main projects sections.
 Different categories could for example be "Development", "Design", "Music", etc. Another set of categories could be "Professional", "Personal", "Freelance", etc.

-### CONTACT: Add contact information
+### CONTACT - Add contact information

 The content of the "CONTACT" section of the homepage is fetched from the "contact" data file.

 The different parameters that can be used are:

-* "title": The title of the section.
+* `title`: The title of the section.<br>
     Typically "CONTACT" would be used.
-* "background_image": The image used for the background.
+* `background_image`: The image used for the background.
-* "photo": The image used for the avatar.
-* "description": A short text typically with a call to action.
+* `description`: A short text typically with a call to action.
-* "email": Email information.
+* `email`: Email information.
-    * "address: Email address.
+    * `address`: Email address.
-    * "link": Whereas the address can be used as a link.
+    * `link`: Whereas the address can be used as a link.
-    * "icon": The icon used next to the address.
+    * `icon`: The icon used next to the address.
-    * "icon_pack": The icon package/family (look at icons documentation).
+    * `icon_pack`: The icon package/family (look at icons documentation).
-* "social": List of social network icons/links.
+* `social`: List of social network icons/links.
-    * "icon": The icon used for the button.
+    * `icon`: The icon used for the button.
-    * "icon_pack": The icon package/family (look at icons documentation).
+    * `icon_pack`: The icon package/family (look at icons documentation).
-    * "link": The link to the social network profile page.
+    * `link`: The link to the social network profile page.

+    E.g.:
+    ```
+    email:
+      address: "your.email@somewhere.com"
+      link: false
+      icon: "fa-envelope"
+      icon-pack: "fas"

+    social:
+    - icon: "fa-linkedin"
+      icon_pack: "fab"
+      link: "//linkedin.com"
+    - icon: "fa-github"
+      icon_pack: "fab"
+      link: "//github.com"
+    ```

-All the parameters are optional - if not defined, it will not be added to the page content.
+All the parameters are optional: if not defined, their corresponding element will not be added to the section.

 ## Run the website